 The error is basically telling you that though you have added a third-party repository to your system’s sources list, this new repository is not available for your current Ubuntu version.

 Why so?
-Because probably you are using a new version of Ubuntu and the developer has not made the software available for this new version.
+You are probably using a new version of Ubuntu and the developer has not made the software available for this new version.

-At this point, I highly recommend reading my detailed guides on PPA and Ubuntu repositories.
-These two articles will give you a better, in-depth knowledge of the topic.
+At this point, I highly recommend reading this in-depth guide to understand the concept of the repositories in Ubuntu.
 Trust me, you won’t be disappointed.

-How to know if the PPA/third party is available for your Ubuntu version [Optional]
+How to know if the PPA/third party repo is available for your Ubuntu version

 This could be the tricky part but you can figure it out with some patience and effort.